hexie1995/Sequential-Link-Prediction/Readme.md

 pip install python==3.6.15 scipy==1.4.0 tensorflow==1.14.0 keras==2.2.4 imblearn scikit-learn==0.19.0 networkx==2.5.1 pandas==1.0.5 statsmodels==0.13.5 numpy==1.14.5
 ```

-The above environment has been tested to build successfully and run the experiment successfully on all the popular platforms and should work for Windows, Mac OS, Linux, Google Colab, etc, if installed correctly.
+The environment has been tested to build successfully and run the experiment successfully on all the popular platforms and should work for Windows, Mac OS, Linux, Google Colab, etc, if installed correctly.

 ### To run only the Top-Sequential Experiments